 US Soybean Production by State: Ranking the Top 11

-We review the top rankings of soybean production by state.
+In this post, we review the top rankings of soybean production by state, a statistic closely followed by grain traders.
 An overview of US crop production statistics is also available.

-In 2021 Illinois produced 672.6 million bushels of soybeans, making it the number one state producer of soybeans in the United States.
+In 2023, Illinois produced 649 million bushels of soybeans, slightly lower than 2022’s total of 677.
+Illinois is the number one state soybean producer in the United States.

 Where are soybeans grown in the United States?